Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student Center and Parking Deck

 Lot improvements planned:

-- 14th Street Gravel lots - completion scheduled for August 2012.
+- 14th Street Gravel lots - completed.

 The Master Plan may reduce parking availability on core campus to produce a safer and more pedestrian corridor from Rivers to Mendenhall.
 The current proposal eliminates 200 to 300 spaces.
 The master plan is not complete, but potential parking projects for the future may include: